odetteg/schwanproject/README.md

+# The schwannomatosis project
-# The purpose of this repository is to analyze the data in the study by Piotrowski et al.
+ The purpose of this repository of to analyze in part, whole genome data from the Piotrowski et al. study.

 ## Resources required
 - Personal computer: Can be mac or windows.
 If you cannot do analysis in your personal computer, we will look